PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 <td>A high-efficiency layout area localization model trained on a self-built dataset using PicoDet-1x, capable of detecting table regions.</td>
 </tr>
 </tbody></table>
-<b>Note: The evaluation dataset for the above precision metrics is a self-built layout table area detection dataset by PaddleOCR, containing 7835 Chinese and English document images with tables.
-GPU inference time is based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speed is based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 * <b>3-Class Layout Detection Model, including Table, Image, and Stamp</b>
 <table>